Continuous Combinatorics of Abelian Group Actions: The graph homomorphism problem

-Since $w^{pcN}=y^{-1}\gamma^{2N}y$, the reduction procedure applied to $y^{-1}\gamma^{2N}y$ will end up removing all occurrences of $z$, either by cancellation or by replacing $z^2$ with $w$.
-This implies that the occurrences of $z$ in the word $y^{-1}\gamma^{2N}y$ can be paired up so that either cancellation or replacement by $w$ will eventually take place.
-Thus the word $y^{-1}\gamma^{2N}y$ (as a word in the $a_i$ and $z$) will turn into $w^{pcN}$ (as a word in the $a_i$) with the following reduction procedure.
-With the pairing of occurrences of $z$, we first do the cancellation or replacement, as appropriate, that was eventually going to take place, and then reduce the word, now in only the $a_i$, to its reduced form as an element of $G_n$.
-Through such a procedure, the length of the word will increase by at most a factor of $\frac{L}{2}$.
-Thus we conclude that the resulting reduced word in the $a_i$ has length at most

-The (*) condition at the beginning of this proof stipulates that, as a word in the $a_i$, $w^{pcN}$ has length at least $\alpha pc N$.
-This is a contradiction when $N$ is large.

 Thus, in all cases we have a contradiction from assuming that there is a $p$-cycle in $\Gamma(\G'_n)$ such that $\gamma^q$ is a $p^\text{th}$ power in $\pi^*_1(\Gamma(\G'_n))$, assuming $p$, $q$ are sufficiently large odd primes.
 So, $\Gamma(\G'_n)$ satisfies the negative condition of Theorem~\ref{thm:neghom}.
-This completes the proof of Theorem~\ref{thm:ghnr}. \end{proof}
+This completes the proof of Theorems~\ref{thm:tech} and~\ref{thm:ghnr}.

-\subsection{The tiling problem}
+\section{The tiling problem}

 Recall from Definition~\ref{def:tiling} that a continuous tiling of $\fzs$ by tiles $T_i \subseteq \Z^2$ is a clopen subequivalence relation $E$ of $\fzs$ such that every $E$ class is isomorphic to one of the tiles $T_i$.
 We consider the continuous tiling problem for $\fzs$ with a given finite set of finite tiles $T_1,\dots,T_n$.
 In \S\ref{sec:problems} we stated the general tiling problem, which asks for which sets of tiles $\{ T_i\}$ there is a continuous (or Borel) tiling of $\fzs$.
 Of course, this problem could be asked for more general group actions, but we confine our remarks here to continuous tilings of $\fzs$ by finite sets of finite tiles.